 Although a Texas DWI is often charged as a misdemeanor, there are several circumstances where a person can face a felony charge--even for a first-time offense.
 A felony DWI is punishable by fines worth tens of thousands of dollars, a lengthy driver’s license suspension period, and even imprisonment.
 To avoid serious criminal penalties, it is in your best interest to hire a skilled felony DWI lawyer immediately for your defense.

 If you or a loved one has been arrested for a felony DWI in Dallas, Scott H. Palmer, P.C. can protect your rights and freedom.
 Attorney Scott Palmer is a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization, a distinguishment earned by only five percent of all lawyers in the state.
 For more than two decades, he has successfully handled hundreds of criminal cases, including various DWI charges.

 Contact us today to schedule a confidential consultation.

 While a first and second DWI offenses are misdemeanors, a third DWI offense is a felony.
 A conviction for a third DWI carries the following:

-Due to the severity of the criminal penalties you face, our Dallas felony DWI defense attorney can help you either get your charges or penalties reduced or get your entire case dismissed.
+Due to the severity of the criminal penalties you face, our Dallas felony DWI attorney can help you either get your charges or penalties reduced or get your entire case dismissed.
 We can investigate your arrest, obtain and assess evidence, and develop an effective and personalized defense strategy to get the best possible outcome.

-Call (214) 891-3382 to discuss your case with our legal team today.
+Call (214) 891-3382 to discuss your drunk driving case with our Dallas felony DWI lawyer today.